-Can Nutrients In Your Prenatal Vitamins Really Reduce the Risk of Birth Defects?
+Can Prenatal Vitamins Reduce the Risk of Birth Defects?

 The role of a prenatal vitamin is to support the healthy growth and development of growing babies, and minimizing the risk of birth defects is front and center.
 Research is clear that adequate amounts of specific nutrients–folate and choline chief among them–play a significant role in helping to prevent major birth defects in the developing spine and brain, such as spina bifida and anencephaly.
 Of course, it’s not the nutrients alone that are important, but the forms and amounts they take.
 So let's get into specifics, shall we?